Links to Recourses

 - http://www.carboycleaner.com/ - The CarboyCleaner: If you are making a 5 or 6 gallon batches of brew, you really need one of these awesome felt cleaners that attaches on the end of your drill!
 I have field tested this product and have nothing but praise.
 Cleaning gunk out of a carboy with a brush is a near impossible task, but the CarboyCleaner makes cleaning almost fun!
 Click the link for a very nice video overview of the CarboyCleaner in action.

-- Craft Cider Making, by Andrew Lea - new edition in Feb 2011. $10.76 on Amazon.com - A wealth of information by the modern godfather of cider brewing, Englishman and food chemist Dr. Andrew Lea.
+- Craft Cider Making, by Andrew Lea - Feb 2011. $13 ships free from Amazon.com - A wealth of information by the modern godfather of cider brewing, Englishman and food chemist Dr. Andrew Lea.
 I don't have this newest update of his book yet, but very much looking forward to getting it.
 My food science heritage makes me devour anything that Dr. Lea writes, and it you are interested in the "hows and whys" of cider making, then this book is for you.
 Dr. Lea is an excellent writer and I find his work interesting and entertaining, but if you are not into chemistry, you might find some of it a bit too detailed.
 Not to worry, this book is full of useful info for even the hobby brewer, and it will tell you everything you need to know to create delicious and repeatedly predictable hard cider.
 If you really want to hone your craft this is the book to get.
 His website www.cider.org.uk has an incredible amount of information as well, and is the inspiration for the creation of this website :)

 Works sited, and info used in developing this site: